Rainbow Laces: How first campaign in 2013 got Premier League talking about gay footballers

 Paul Mallon was then the editorial manager at Paddy Power, responsible for finding the right words to explain the bookie's bold stunts.

 "I remember us falling in love with the big idea behind Rainbow Laces immediately," he says.
-"There was this thought of it going on to develop as a social movement, and not a stunt.
+"There was this thought of it going on to develop as a movement.

 "There were slogans ready to go, like, 'it only takes two minutes to change the game' and 'we don't care which team you play for'.